 Collies stare for a number of reasons.
 As a breed, they are more inclined to take their cues from visual stimuli but also need reassurance from their owners more than some other breeds.

-They like to take in their surroundings so staring often isn’t an issue when it comes to their behavior.
+They like to take in their surroundings so staring usually isn’t an issue when it comes to their behavior.

 Collies stare at you for the following reasons: